back to glossary

 examples

-A gaming PC setup may require a power supply with a wattage of 750 watts (W).
+A high-performance gaming PC may require a power supply unit with a wattage capacity of 650 W to 850 W.